Your membership has expired

 Best Black Friday TV Deals You Can Already Get

-Here's what's already on sale, including models from LG, TCL, Samsung, and more
+Here's what's already on sale, including models from LG, TCL, Samsung, Sony, and more

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

-While Black Friday is still weeks away, this is a great time of the year to get a discount on a new TV.
+While Black Friday is still weeks away, this is an ideal time of year to get a discount on a new TV.
 There are already some great prices available if you need something sooner rather than waiting until the end of November.
 We’ve compiled a list of the best deals we’re already seeing on TVs, soundbars, and streaming media players below.

 Each year, Consumer Reports tests hundreds of TVs to help you find the best picture quality and performance for your budget.
-OLED TVs tend to get our highest ratings, but many LCD/LED TVs now include new features—such as Mini LED backlights that can boost contrast and improve black levels—that make them very competitive.
+OLED TVs tend to receive our highest ratings, but many LCD/LED TVs now include new features—such as Mini LED backlights that can enhance contrast and improve black levels—that make them highly competitive.
 One big differentiator for all TVs these days is their HDR, or high dynamic range, performance.
 HDR can present brighter, more vivid images with greater contrast and a wider array of colors.

 Many soundbars these days include newer features, such as Dolby Atmos and DTS:X immersive audio, plus upfiring drives that can add an element of height to the Atmos surround-sound experience.
 And many new streaming players support the latest HDR formats, such as Dolby Vision and HDR10+.

 We track the prices of all the TVs, soundbars, and streaming players that perform well in our tests.
-To determine whether something’s truly a good deal, we take into account what it costs over time, not just the original price.
-We also look at how well it scored in our lab tests—and in some cases, these models are very similar to those we’ve tested and rated highly.
+To determine whether something’s truly a good deal, we consider its cost over time, not just the original price.
+We also examine how well it performed in our lab tests—and in some cases, these models are very similar to those we’ve previously tested and rated highly.

-Our experts will be monitoring the prices of all the top models we test to help you find the biggest discounts for the sale.
+Our experts will be monitoring the prices of all the top models we test to help you find the best discounts available during the sale.
 Bookmark our Deals hub for all the latest and greatest discounts.

 Find Deals on Arrow link